'Rocky Aur Rani...' should do well in Kashmir, Karan Johar has many fans: theatre owner Vikas Dhar | Entertainment

 'Rocky Aur Rani...' should do well in Kashmir, Karan Johar has many fans: theatre owner Vikas Dhar

-Big-ticket Hollywood movies Oppenheimer and Barbie were lapped up by audiences in Srinagar, says INOX Cinema theatre owner Vikas Dhar, who is confident that the momentum will continue with Rocky Aur Rani Kii Prem Kahani as the films director Karan Johar enjoys a huge fan following in the region.
+Big-ticket Hollywood movies Oppenheimer and Barbie are being lapped up by audiences in Srinagar, says INOX Cinema theatre owner Vikas Dhar, who is confident that the momentum will continue with Rocky Aur Rani Kii Prem Kahani as the films director Karan Johar enjoys a huge fan following in the region.

-Big-ticket Hollywood movies ''Oppenheimer'' and ''Barbie'' were lapped up by audiences in Srinagar, says INOX Cinema theatre owner Vikas Dhar, who is confident that the momentum will continue with ''Rocky Aur Rani Kii Prem Kahani'' as the film's director Karan Johar enjoys a huge fan following in the region.
-The theatre owner said he started getting requests for ''Oppenheimer'', headlined by Cillian Murphy, about four-five weeks before the film's release on July 21.
-Greta Gerwig's ''Barbie'' also opened the same day, whereas the Tom Cruise-starrer ''Mission: Impossible 7'' hit the screens on July 14.
+Big-ticket Hollywood movies ''Oppenheimer'' and ''Barbie'' are being lapped up by audiences in Srinagar, says INOX Cinema theatre owner Vikas Dhar, who is confident that the momentum will continue with ''Rocky Aur Rani Kii Prem Kahani'' as the film's director Karan Johar enjoys a huge fan following in the region.
+The theatre owner, who fulfilled his father's dream by setting up a three-screen cinema hall in Srinagar 32 years after terror groups had banned or burnt majority of these theatres in the city, hopes the Valley gets more theatres in the coming time.

 ''(They said) 'Please make sure it releases on the same day as the worldwide release and the rest of India...
 For the first time, we have three Hollywood films playing at the same time. ''We are looking forward to 'Rocky Aur Rani...' coming this week.
 Karan Johar has a huge fan following in Kashmir.
 I think that (film) should also do well.
 I feel the movie will be a longer-lasting film than 'Barbie' or 'Oppenheimer','' Dhar told PTI in an interview.